The next time you need a hearty vegetarian meal, try one of these easy tofu recipes!

 If you can only eat scrambled eggs when they’re soft and creamy, this might not be for you.

-But if you like scrambled eggs firm with lots of veggies, I’ll bet you’ll love this.
+But if you like scrambled eggs firm with lots of veggies, I’ll bet you’ll love this tofu scramble.

 Tofu is brimming with protein, so not only is it a tasty way to start your day, but it’ll also help to keep you fuller for longer.

-This Tex-Mex dish uses hash browns instead of diced potatoes, which I think adds a nice element.
+And this Tex-Mex tofu scramble uses hash browns instead of diced potatoes, which I think adds a nice element.

-Tater tots would also be a fun option that the kids will love.
+Tater tots would also be a fun option the kids will love.

-This is the first recipe on the list that doesn’t call for extra-firm tofu, and that’s because you won’t be frying it.
+This is one of the few tofu dinner recipes that doesn’t call for extra-firm tofu, and that’s because you won’t be frying it.

 Instead, you’ll use silken tofu for a softer finish.
 After all, if you put crispy tofu into a bowl of soup, it would just turn soggy, anyway.